What Happens To Your Body When You Drink Green Tea

 Looking to drop a few pounds?
 Unfortunately, there's no magic pill that can miraculously help you lose weight quickly.
 Shedding fat requires a careful combination of eating the right foods, exercise, reducing stress, and getting enough sleep.
-And if you need a little help in that department, here are 50 Ways to Lose 10 Pounds, Fast.
+(If you need a little help in that department, here are 40 Tips Nutritionists Say You Must Follow to Lose Weight.)

-But there is something very close to a weight-loss elixir, a beverage that will help rev up your metabolism, regulate blood sugar and blast away belly fat.
+But there is something very close to a weight-loss elixir, a beverage that will help rev up your metabolism, regulate blood sugar, and blast away belly fat.
 It's lining the shelves of your grocery store right now and is available for just pennies a serving — green tea.
 Although it comes in many different forms, green tea and its antioxidants will help you drop pounds and deliver the results you've been looking for.
-Here's why green tea is the healthy weight-loss supplement everyone should be using.
+Here's what happens to your body when you drink green tea.
+And for more, don't miss What Happens to Your Body If You Drink Tea Every Day.

 Your body is composed of two types of fat: White fat and brown fat.
 While white fat is the type of fat we typically know as the squishy stuff in our body that appears when we gain weight, brown fat can actually help you lose weight.
 Brown fat, although in much lesser quantities in the body, is metabolically active and burns calories.
 The brown stuff can also help suck white fat out of the body and contributes to improved insulin levels.